razahur1/razahur1/README.md

 # Hur Raza Merchant

 # 💫 About Me:
-Final year BSCS student with a passion for coding and problem-solving.
+As a fresh graduate with a Bachelor's degree in Computer Science from KIET, with a passion for coding and problem-solving.
 Skilled in various programming languages and eager to apply theoretical knowledge to real-world projects.
 Seeking opportunities to contribute and learn in a dynamic tech environment.
 Open to new challenges and collaborations.

 ## 🌐 Socials: